-Twenty-three groundwater monitoring wells were installed to establish a groundwater monitoring system for Ponds 0-8 under 40 CFR 257.91(e)(1) during the fourth quarter of 2015.
-The groundwater monitoring well locations are provided on Figure 2 - General Site Plan.
+Fourteen groundwater monitoring wells were installed around Pond A to establish a groundwater monitoring system under 40 CFR 257.91(e)(1) during the fourth quarter of 2015.
+The groundwater monitoring well locations are provided on Figure 2 - Site Map.
 Groundwater monitoring wells will be used to collect data to develop an initial annual groundwater monitoring and corrective action report that is required to be certified by a qualified professional engineer (QPE) and posted in the operating record by January 31, 2018 per 40 CFR 257.90(e).
 In conformance with 40 CFR 257.93, a groundwater sampling and analysis procedure plan was developed for the groundwater monitoring program.
 The plan is included in Appendix B - Groundwater Sampling Analysis and Procedure Plan and includes direction on how to perform or acquire the following: